pyrkamarcin/CommonDataLayer/deployment/compose/README.md

 ## Volume

 The directory `./docker-volume` is used as a volume.
-Please note it is not fully `.gitignore`d because we rely on `init.sql` for postgres, both in docker-compose and in Github Actions.
-DO NOT REMOVE IT UNDER ANY CIRCUMSTANCES.
+Please note it is not fully `.gitignore`d because we rely on some setup scripts attached via volumes.

 ## Deployment
 You must first add environment variables: